glennraya/xendivel/README.md

 ```

 This will be published under `/resources/js/vendor/xendivel` directory.

+**Blade Template**

+We also have a regular Blade template with VanillaJS for the checkout example.
+Xendivel ships with a route where you can preview this template: `/xendivel/checkout/blade`.
+So you could do something like, `https://your-domain.test/xendivel/checkout/blade`.

+> NOTE: When you run the command `php artisan vendor:publish --tag=xendivel-views` the blade template will be on your `/resources/views/vendor/xendivel` directory.

 These templates demonstrate card tokenization, credit/debit card, and eWallet payments.
 They serve to guide your payment collection process for implementation in your front-end stack.
 Alternatively, use them as fully functional standalone templates if you wish.